Have You Survived Something Frightening?

 The eye movement aspect of the process can significantly speed up the process of therapy.
-It’s the eye movements that allow our brain and our nervous system to do the healing work they are capable of.
+Neurological research show that the rhythmic horizontal eye movements used in EMDR reduce the activity in the brain’s fear circuits. red It’s the eye movements that allow our brain and our nervous system to do the healing work they are capable of.
 While EMDR should never be thought of as “a quick fix”, many clients are amazed at how rapidly they are able to fully process a painful or upsetting memory.

 EMDR Therapy Can Help You Move Forward- To Wellbeing